A mutual fund is a pooled investment where money from numerous investors is combined and professionally managed across stocks, bonds, or other assets.

 - Investing surplus NIL income

-- First exposure to long-term investing
+- Exposure to long-term investing

-- Learning disciplined wealth habits early
+- Educated wealth habits early

 - Avoiding high-risk speculation